United States Senate Vice Presidential Bust Collection

-The 111th United States Senate inside the Senate chamber in 2009, showing busts on view in the visitors gallery.
+The 111th U.S. Senate inside the Senate chamber in 2009, with the busts on view in the visitors gallery.

-A similar view of the Senate chamber, circa 1873, that shows the empty niches where the first busts were placed.
+A similar view of the Senate chamber, c.
+1873, that shows the empty niches where the first busts were placed.

 The United States Senate Vice Presidential Bust Collection is a series of 46 busts in the United States Capitol, each one bearing the likenesses of a vice president of the United States.
 Each sculpture, from John Adams to Dick Cheney, honors the role of the vice president as both a member of the executive branch and as president of the Senate.

 The Joint Committee on the Library, acting under a resolution of May 13, 1886, was the first to commission busts of the vice presidents to occupy the niches in the new Senate chamber.
 After the first 20 busts filled the niches surrounding the chamber, later additions were placed throughout the Senate wing of the Capitol.

 The collection is incomplete, since the busts of former vice presidents Joe Biden, Mike Pence, and Kamala Harris are in the process of being created.
 The bust of JD Vance will be commissioned when he leaves office.